 Using Compression in Series to Process Lead Vocals

-Understanding how to use compression in series to control the dynamic range of lead vocals.
+How to use two compressors in series to control the dynamic range of lead vocals and enhance the overall texture.

 There is nothing more important than the vocals in any song and in any genre.
 It doesn’t matter if your track is banging or your drums are imploring you to bust some bebop moves, it is the vocals that will tell the story – vocals reign supreme.